 What is: natural language generation (NLG)?

+Saying the right words in the right order and conveying a clear message that can be easily understood is a tricky business.
 For a machine, which processes information in an entirely different way than the human brain does, it can be trickier still.

 So what exactly is natural language generation?